thinktandem/drupal-contributions/README.md

 ## Testing Drupal Patches

+#### Test a Core Patch

-Now we are ready to find a Drupal issue.
-Search the issue queue for an `9.x` issue that you want to test.
+Now we are ready to find a Drupal core issue.
+Search the issue queue for a core `9.x` issue that you want to test.
 Grab the URL of the latest patch and apply it to our `drupal-contributions` environment.

 For example if you choose this issue: https://www.drupal.org/project/drupal/issues/3186076, the latest corresponding patch (as of 20 January 2021) is https://git.drupalcode.org/project/drupal/-/merge_requests/161.diff ("plain diff" link).
 To apply this patch: